AnimeIowa 2021 Mainstage Cosplay

-- Welcome to AnimeIowa 2019’s Main Stage Cosplay Competition information page!
+Welcome to AnimeIowa’s Main Stage Cosplay Competition information page!

-- In anime convention world, this may also be referred to as “Masquerade”.
+In the anime convention world, this may also be referred to as “Masquerade”.

-- Novice: You may enter at this division if you have never won any major awards (Best in Division, Best in Show) at a previous AnimeIowa Masquerade or at an anime convention of equal to or greater than previous year’s AnimeIowa size (official attendees count).
+- Novice: You may enter at this division if you have no more than 2 major awards (Best in Division, Best in Show) at a previous AnimeIowa Masquerade or at any anime convention of equal to or greater than previous year’s AnimeIowa size (official attendees count).*

-- Master: Any contestant may elect to “compete up” and enter in the Master Division.
+- Master: You many enter the Master division if you have won 3 or more major awards at previous AnimeIowa Masquerades or a convention of equal or greater size than AnimeIowa.* Any contestant may elect to “compete up” and enter in the Master Division.
 Professional costumers’ must enter in the Master Division.
 If people pay for your costume work, even if you have other jobs that pay “the bills”, you are considered a professional.

 - Your entry may be moved up to your appropriate division at the discretion of the judges or Cosplay Department Head.